beave/pam_obc/README.md

 OBC could also be used to improve web-based authentication.

-It should be noted that pam_obc doesn't not control "how" the challenge is sent to the user.
+It should be noted that pam_obc does not control "how" the challenge is sent to the user.
 It only generates and verifies that the challenge and response are the same.
 It is up to you to come up a means of secure transport of the challenge strings.
 Examples are below.